Category A

 A2 category

-If you do not have a category B driving licence, then you must complete the training based on the full curriculum, i.e. as initial training, and take at least 24 theory and 12 driving lessons at a driving school.
+If you do not hold a category B driving licence, you must complete the training to the full extent, i.e. as initial training, and take at least 24 theory and 12 driving lessons at a driving school.
+You can take a look at the curriculum here.
+In addition to the basic driving course, you must also complete a first aid course.

 # A A1 A2

-Engine capacity no limitations up to 125 cm3 no limitations
+Engine capacity no limitations up to 125 cc no limitations

 Motor power no limitations up to 11 kW* up to 35 kW*****